-The NWS winter weather-warning program will use specific product headline terms to denote forecast certainty and severity to increase public awareness and promote a proper response to impending hazardous winter weather events.
+The NWS winter weather program will use specific product headline terms to denote forecast certainty and severity to increase public awareness and promote a proper response to impending hazardous winter weather events.
 These terms are Outlook, Watch, Warning, and Advisory.

 It is critical that forecasters at WFOs affected by winter weather events reach a forecast consensus.
-This will enhance consistency with respect to geographical and/or time discontinuities, especially for outlooks and watches.
+This will enhance consistency with respect to geographical and/or time discontinuities.
 Proper coordination will enable the NWS to speak with one voice when alerting users to the potential for such an event.